|Paul K. Leather, Deputy Commissioner

 Provides leadership and support for the career and technical education (CTE) system at both secondary and postsecondary levels.
 This system provides education in career pathways leading to further education and employment opportunities.
 Activities include, but are not limited to:

-Supports and assists school counselors, career guidance counselors, school psychologists, and school social workers and supervises counseling curriculum in New Hampshire.
-In addition, this office seeks and disseminates information on promising and effective practices in the areas of school counseling, as well as assisting schools and districts to develop both comprehensive guidance and counseling programs and effective career guidance programs that support and sustain high standards for all students.
+Supports and assists school counselors, career counselors, school psychologists, and school social workers and supervises counseling curriculum in New Hampshire.
+In addition, this office seeks and disseminates information on promising and effective practices in the areas of school counseling, as well as assisting schools and districts to develop both comprehensive school counseling programs and effective career programs that support and sustain high standards for all students.
 The New Hampshire Department of Education supports the ASCA Comprehensive Model for School Counseling through policies and technical assistance.

 Supports, through coordination with the Deputy Commissioner's Office, efforts for high schools seeking to engage in redesign for 21st century practice.
 New Hampshire is deeply engaged in a vision for high school redesign that encompasses the creation of learning communities in which every participant is actively involved in the process of learning.
 New Hampshire’s goal is that each student will receive a rigorous and personalized education.
 Every student deserves a course of study that allows him or her to learn in a deep, meaningful and practical way.
 Not only do students need to know facts, they need to know how to apply those facts to new situations, how to solve problems, and how to expand their knowledge and opportunities.
 All students deserve a rigorous secondary education that prepares them for post-secondary education and meaningful careers.